mrjeoffrey/devfolio/README.md

-# devfolio
+# devfolio 2.0
 This developer portfolio highlights client work and projects developed using skills in browser-based technologies, API design, database schema, and serverside development.
 All work displays my technical skills in HTML, CSS, JavaScript, jQuery, Bootstrap, PWAs, React.js and back-end implementation via REST, JSON, AJAX, GraphQL, node.js, express.js, and MERN.
 - View the deployed page to match my experience with your business needs and we can negotiate terms for collaboration.
 - One goal for this portfolio was to heavily use FlexBox as a layout tool and make each portfolio item viewable by any device.
 - Rather than have multiple pages for each device, now you can use one page using Flexbox to view on any device screensize.
 - Flexbox is one way to create responsive static pages, and used with CSS Grid, more complex and visually engaging layouts can be  created.
-Preview my [CSS GRID exploration](https://mrjeoffrey.github.io/devfolio/extended-index.html)

 ## Install
 To use this portfolio as a template, open `terminal` or `gitbash` and move to Desktop